Coronavirus (COVID-19): United Business Institutes Information

 The school administration office will provide key on-campus services upon requests and/or by appointments.

 We are doing everything we can to minimise the impact of the coronavirus outbreak on your application to our programmes.

 If you do not possess all the supplementary documents to complete your application due to the impact of COVID-19, we are considering different ways to assess your application beyond results as well.
 Please contact our admission officer and discuss your situation further at firstname.lastname@example.org.

 If you have applied to us, we will make a decision on your application as soon as we can.
 UBI gives equal consideration to you all, regardless of where you are from, or where you live.
 We are able to organise a video-conference with you if you would prefer to talk to us directly.

-We are not anticipating any changes to fees should you wish your programmes to be delivered online; you will save on travelling and accommodations expenses.
+We are not anticipating any changes to fees should the programmes continue to be delivered online; you will save on travelling and accommodations expenses.
 Participation in person remains possible during the semester so students need to secure a visa before the start of their studies at UBI.

 Find out which languages tests we accept (some of them are now offered online, which will be an acceptable alternative for entry).

 We will allow you to delay submitting supporting documents (e.g. pending results from language exam).
 Please submit relevant photos, certificates, documents and passport pages through email at email@example.com once you have them.